SamitHuang/CELNet/readme.md

 # Evidence Localization for Pathology Images using Weakly Supervised Learning

-This is a Pytorch implementation of CELNet described in the paper "Edge-variational Graph Convolutional Networks for Uncertainty-aware Disease Prediction" by Yongxiang Huang and Albert C.S.
+This is a Pytorch implementation of CELNet described in the paper "Evidence Localization for Pathology Images using Weakly Supervised Learning" by Yongxiang Huang and Albert C.S.
 Chung.

 ## Prerequisites
 - `Python 3.6+`